manasshukla/tls-exercises/README.md

 # Disclaimer

 This is my attempt at solving the TLS exercises provided by Mike Pound.
-For the exercised, please refer to
+For the original exercises, please refer to
 - [Original Exercise](https://github.com/mikepound/tls-exercises)
 # SSL/TLS Exercises